wajidbaba/global.hackathon/Teams/Mindvalley Steam/ABOUT.md

 ![Ramin](http://i.imgur.com/1pic4OB.jpg)|![Tristan](http://i.imgur.com/ImDvR2y.jpg)|![Chee Seng](http://i.imgur.com/GBhbzOy.jpg)|![Victor](http://i.imgur.com/3C8BaCp.jpg)|

 ###Ramin Vakilian
 Hacking and coding is my main hobby.
 I developed my own 3D game engine in 1996 and followed this passion into the career.
 I have now more than 7 years of experience in IT industry and a master degree in MIS.
-I am a firm believer in a balanced lifestyle and strives to ensure that work and fun co-exist.
+I am a firm believer in a balanced lifestyle and strive to ensure that work and fun co-exist.

 ###Tristan Gomez
 When he’s not ballroom dancing, this enigmatic developer and designer brilliantly executes the most complex of code and mock-ups with a few clicks here and there.
 Outside the office, Tristan dabbles in Ruby programming and wows the girls with his dance moves.